 - Automate the entire payment management process from onboarding, to invoice processing and reconciliation.

 - Cut costs and waste.

-Reviewers rave about the attentive customer service Tipalti offers.
+Reviewers rave about the customer service Tipalti offers.
 This makes it a great choice on the top list of payment processors.

-Ultimately, your business needs should dictate the type of service you choose.
+Ultimately, your business needs should dictate the type of payment solutions service you choose.
 Factors that go into it include price, convenience, and ease of use.
 Careful research and a thorough understanding of your business structure ensures the solution you purchase will drive growth and lead to future success.